DeathKing/SLeX/README.md

 ## Use SLeX as Regular expression engine

-A [regular expression](https://en.wikipedia.org/wiki/Regular_expression) usually a sequence of characters that define a search pattern.
+A [regular expression](https://en.wikipedia.org/wiki/Regular_expression) usually is a sequence of characters that define a search pattern.

+In usual programming language, Regular Expression is defined in form of String or literal.
+But for now in SLeX, you can only use RE-IR (Intermediate Representation) to define a RE (see [Roadmap](#roadmap)).
+In SLeX, we have:

+  + 1 primitive RE-IR constant:
+    1. `eps`: eat none of input characters.
+  + 6 primitive constructors:
+    1. `sig`, `sig*`: eat a single character in the given char-set.
+    2. `sig-co`, `sig*-co`: eat any single character which not in the given char-set.
+    3. `exact`: match exactly the given string (i.e. sequence of chars), case-sensitively.
+    4. `exact-ci`: match exactly the given string, but case-insensitively.
+ + and another 5 RE-IR combinators:
+    1. `alt`
+    2. `seq`
+    3. `rep?`
+    4. `rep+`
+    5. `kln*`

 ### primitives and combinators